Taerarch/wh40k-armies/README.md

 Core Features:

 - Ability to search through army lists dependent on faction/army as well as battle size
-- Users Login/Signup Army Lists
+- Users Login/Signup Army Lists	- x
-- Way to easily upload an army list from Battlescribe
+- Way to easily upload an army list from Battlescribe - x
-- Accessible show page for an army list
+- Accessible show page for an army list - x
 - Ability to write a description for one of your own army lists
 - Ability to write comments on any list with up and downvoting
 - Popularity index on various armies
-- Nav-bar
+- Nav-bar -x

 Stretch Goals: